 Last weekend I had the pleasure of catching a “bug”.
 At the time, I didn’t realize my sickness would be short-lived, so I prepared myself for the worst.
 The last thing on my mind was traveling while sick.
 All I knew was that I had a flight in 4 days, I needed to get better quickly, or find a “band-aid” to help me make it through the flight.

 Most of the times, it takes a good 24 hours to realize what’s really going on with our bodies when we fall sick.
-Fevers love to peak in that first day, aches begin their run, and congestion starts it course.
-Thus, it’s hard to really know what we’re dealing with or what we should do to get better.
+Fevers love to peak in that first day, aches begin their run, and then congestion starts to run its course.

 Luckily, my ailment (nausea, fatigue, headache, upset stomach) only lasted 24 hours.
-By the next day I was at 90%, weak but mostly recuperated.
+By the next day, I was at 90%, weak but mostly recuperated.
 In my situation, there was no need for anything more than rest and detoxification.